Chapter 1: Inter-species Union

 Except not all of them did.
 A splinter group insisted that such a move would cause even more costly losses and delays.
 They instead saw the Traders and Advent as an asset. not an object.
 If we were powerful, they reasoned, they could add that power to their own rather than remove it.
 And so they informed us of the threat they'd unwillingly brought to our doorstep, and extended an offer to save us from it, so long as we put in our worth to helping them in return.

 It's still a difficult decision for these Vasari to swallow, though.
-It was a choice made with reason, not sympathy.
+It was a choice made with cold reason, not sympathy.
 Not because they believe they owe us anything.
 One of our hosts, the one holding the staff, pushes himself up a few centimeters on its double knee, extending its already towering stature even taller.
 It thinks itself above us, wishes to control, to dominate.
 Very well.
 I wish to wind my arm back and deliver a solid punch to the jaw of the nearest alien to me.
 But I shall not.
 She wouldn't have approved.

 The Vasari, possibly the leader among the three, begins to speak.
 "We are... here in order to foster... understanding among our three races."
 It speaks with a strained and airy voice of a respiratory system not made for verbal communication.